liam-lowe/notes-cloud-aws-developer_associate/02_core/asg.md

 2. Create a Cloudwatch Alarm to react to low / high values
 3. Use the Cloudwatch Alarm as the scaling policy for the ASG

+### Summary - Scaling Cooldowns

+The cooldown period helps to ensure that your Auto Scaling Group doesn't launch or terminate additional instances before the previous scaling activity takes place.
+In addition to a default cooldown for ASG, we can create cooldowns that apply to a specific Simple Scaling Policy.
+A scaling specifc cooldown over writes the default cooldown period.

+One common use for specific scaling based cooldowns is with a scale-in policy - a policy that terminates instances based on a specific criteria or metric.
+Because this policy terminates instances, AWS EC2 ASG needs less time to determine if it needs to terminate more instances.

 ## Security

 ## Use Case